chrispayne1/MAMIC/README.md

 Hello and welcome to the MAMIC Git

 MAMIC is a collation of Pure Data library abstractions and thus a visual programming library for the Pd-L2Ork IDE, specifically designed to give primary school students the chance to create music through maths and visual programming.
-This is achieved by MAMIC's use of the the UK's National Ciruiculum statutory requirements for music, maths and computing at Key Stage One.
-Thus, allowing students to create MAMIC patches, which can be thought of as collections of interconnected abstractions that converge to make a MAMIC program.
+This is achieved by MAMIC's use of the the UK's National Curriculum (NC) statutory requirements for music, maths and computing at Key Stage (KS) One.
+Thus, allowing students to create MAMIC patches, which can be thought of as collections of interconnected abstractions that converge to make a MAMIC program (patch).

 MAMIC aims to take advantage of music’s learning transfer qualities to teach maths and computing through a visual programming environment that is based on NC statutory requirements and Music Learning Transfer Content (MLTC) principle skills.
 Therefore, MAMIC contains certain visual programming attributes and resourcing structures that can potentially (through the aid of lesson planning) refocus music as required in both mathematical and computing terms to, in turn, take advantage of its interdisciplinary vehicle qualities.